-6. Stage three - appeals

-6.1.
-A Member wishing to appeal against a sanction imposed by the Council must submit a written appeal request to the President supported by a statement and any relevant documentation or evidence setting out the reasons for the appeal, within 30 days of a communication being sent from the Investigating Officer informing the Member of the decision of the Council.

-6.2.
-Upon receipt of an appeal request the President must decide either to dismiss the appeal or to allow the appeal to be heard.
-The President shall allow an appeal to be brought if either:

-6.2.1. the Member has fresh evidence that could not have been, or for good reason was not, made available at the time of the hearing;

-6.2.2. the Member provides evidence of significant procedural error on the part of the Investigating Officer or the Disciplinary Panel before or during the hearing;

-6.2.3. the Member provides evidence of significant procedural error on the part of the Council following the hearing; or

-6.2.4. any other relevant grounds the President may choose to take into account when deciding whether or not to allow the appeal to be heard.

-6.3.
-If the President decides to allow the appeal to be heard, the Appeal Panel shall be convened.
-The Appeal Panel shall make decisions by a majority vote but the votes of individual members of the Appeal Panel shall be confidential.

-6.4.
-The Investigating Officer shall write to the Member and inform them of the outcome of their request for an appeal and, if the appeal is to be heard, the date on which the hearing of the Appeal Panel will be held.

-6.5.
-No evidence may be relied on or referred to at the hearing of the Appeal Panel, or witnesses called by either the Society or the appellant Member, if copies of that evidence and names of those witnesses have not been provided to the other party at least seven days before the hearing.
-The procedures and process set out in clause 4 shall also apply to any hearing by the Appeal Panel.

-6.6.
-The Appeal Panel shall have the delegated authority of the Council to:
+5.9.4 The President shall inform any source of the allegation of the decision made by

-6.6.1. dismiss the appeal; or

-6.6.2. allow the appeal and remove any one or more of the sanctions imposed; or

-6.6.3. remove any one or more of the sanctions imposed and/or impose a different sanction or sanctions from among those listed in clause 5.1.

-6.7.
-The Appeal Panel shall send its decision, together with the reasons for that decision, to the Chief Executive for circulation to the Council.
-The Investigating Officer shall send a copy of the Appeal Panel's decision, together with reasons, to the appellant Member within fourteen days of the date of the hearing UNLESS the Appeal Panel has imposed a sanction of suspension or expulsion in place of a lesser sanction, in which case the Appeal Panel's decision must be ratified by the Council prior to its communication to the Member by the Investigating Officer.
+Council.

+6 STAGE 3 - APPEALS

+- 6.1 A Member or Complainant wishing to appeal against a sanction imposed by the Council must submit a written appeal request to the President supported by a statement and any relevant documentation or evidence setting out the reasons for the appeal, within 30 days of a communication being sent from the President informing the Member of the decision of the Council. - 6.2 Upon receipt of an appeal request the President must decide either to dismiss the appeal or to allow the appeal to be heard.
+The President shall allow an appeal to be brought if either: - 6.2.1 the Member or Complainant has fresh evidence that could not have been, or for good reason was not, made available at the time of the hearing; - 6.2.2 the Member provides evidence of significant procedural error on the part of the Investigating Officer or the Disciplinary Panel before or during the hearing; - 6.2.3 the Member provides evidence of significant procedural error on the part of the Council following the hearing; or - 6.2.4 any other relevant grounds the President may choose to take into account when deciding whether or not to allow the appeal to be heard. - 6.3 If the President decides to allow the appeal to be heard, the Appeal Panel shall be convened.
+The President may direct the Appeal Panel to review the fairness of the procedure and outcome of the original disciplinary procedure or may direct the Appeal Panel to rehear part or all of the original allegation(s).
+The Appeal Panel shall make decisions by a majority vote but the votes of individual members of the Appeal Panel shall be confidential. - 6.4 The President shall write to the appellant and inform them of the outcome of their request for an appeal and, if the appeal is to be heard, also write to the Member if they are not the appellant and inform them of the date on which the hearing of the Appeal Panel will be held. - 6.5 No evidence may be relied on or referred to at the hearing of the Appeal Panel, or witnesses called by either the BPS or the appellant, if copies of that evidence and names of those witnesses have not been provided to the other party at least seven days before the hearing.
+The procedures and process set out in clause 4 shall also apply to any hearing by the Appeal Panel. - 6.6 The Appeal Panel shall have the delegated authority of the Council to: - 6.6.1 dismiss the appeal; or - 6.6.2 allow or partially allow the appeal; or - 6.6.3 remove any one or more of the sanctions imposed and/or impose a different sanction or sanctions from among those listed in clause 5.1. - 6.7 The Appeal Panel shall send its decision, together with the reasons for that decision, to the Chief Executive for circulation to the Council.
+The President shall send a copy of the Appeal Panel's decision, together with reasons, to the appellant within fourteen days of the date of the hearing UNLESS the Appeal Panel has imposed a sanction of suspension or expulsion in place of a lesser sanction, in which case the Appeal Panel's decision must be ratified by the Council prior to its communication to the Member by the President.